andrej-urvantsev/digpro/README.md

 ## Notes

-* You can use mouse to move over map(drag&drop it).
+* You can use mouse to move over the map(drag&drop it).
 * There is not any tests but there isn't much business logic either.
 * Method which is used to filter out visible locations is simple, for bigger datasets something like `kd-trees` should be used.
+* Things like locations URL and auto-reload frequency should be moved to application properties rather than to be hard-coded, but I'm out of time now.
+* ViewPort coordinates are stored as fields in MapCanvas, but more correct way is to send them as parameters from `mouseDragged` to `refresh` method to avoid possible inconsistency(again out of time to fix this).